 \subsubsection{Minimum-time design}

 The minimum-time design yielded a total duration of $T = 13$~s.
-Five experiments were conducted, with results shown in the upper panel of Fig.~\ref{fig:min_time_distance_all}.
+Before presenting the experimental results, Fig.~\ref{fig:Fres_15t_mintime} shows the resultant force signal $F_{\text{res}}(k)$ from one representative test run with the 15-ton payload.
+This signal is used together with the measured longitudinal acceleration in the LS regression model \eqref{eq:fres}.
+Five experiments are conducted, with results shown in the upper panel of Fig.~\ref{fig:min_time_distance_all}.
 As seen in Fig.~\ref{fig:min_time_distance_all}(a), the simple control system (see Section~\ref{subsec:setup}) struggled to track the designed acceleration profile, leading to deviations in the resulting velocity profile (Fig.~\ref{fig:min_time_distance_all}(b)).
-Consequently, the designed value $R_{\text{designed}}$ was reached earlier than planned, around 10--11~s, as shown in Fig.~\ref{fig:min_time_distance_all}(c), where the dashed line marks the target duration $T = 13$~s.
+Consequently, the designed value $R_{\text{designed}}$ is reached earlier than planned, around 10--11~s, as shown in Fig.~\ref{fig:min_time_distance_all}(c), where the dashed line marks the target duration $T = 13$~s.
+Here, \(t=N T_s\).
 Fig.~\ref{fig:min_time_distance_all}(d) illustrates how the LS mass estimates evolve across the experiments.
-The black vertical line indicates the average actual time when $R_{\text{designed}}$ was reached, while the red line shows the designed time.
+The black vertical line indicates the average actual time when $R_{\text{designed}}$ is reached, while the red line shows the designed time.
 Although most estimates converge within a band comparable to $2\text{Relative Error}_{\text{designed}}$, a slight bias appears to be present.